"A man appeared on a flaming pie and said unto them...'From this day on, you are Beatles with an "A"' "

 "Paperback Writer" and "Rain" is probably the best example of this - both are in the key of G, both are full of special effects, neither uses that many chords, and neither is a love song.
 However, where "Paperback Writer" is a gritty, fast-paced, journalistic sorta-first person letter, "Rain" is a mystical, slow-paced sorta-third-person rant.
 It's even better if you compare both songs with "Taxman", Harrison's first song on the album that follows, which is again very similar and very different to both.

-"We Can Work It Out" is the best example of this, with Paul writing the optimistic, yet arrogant refrain - "Try to see it my way...We can work it out" - while John wrote the pessimistic "Life is very short, and there's no time..." middle eight (with the time signature change as George's sole contribution to the song).
+"We Can Work It Out" is usually taken to be an example of this, but the differences between their respective contributions has been exaggerated: Paul wrote the cautiously optimistic refrain "We can work it out" with the somewhat arrogant insistence "Try to see it my way", but his bits also include the borderline-despairing "There's a chance that we may fall apart before too long", while John wrote the philosophical and passive-aggressive "Life is very short, and there's no time..." middle eight (with the time signature change as George's sole contribution to the song).

 "I Will" and "Julia", which are even paired together on the White Album, are also good for this - both songs are about a far-away love, someone whom the singer can not (and it's implied may never) be with.
 "I Will" is optimistic and hopeful, and written for 'you' - Paul is certain that you are out there, that you are the one for him, he is the one for you, and you will be together.
 "Julia" is melancholic and wilting, and written about 'her' - John knows that he'll never see her again, and is still nursing his broken heart.